lars-quaedvlieg/paperviz/CONTRIBUTING.md

 ## ❤️ Acknowledgements

-Paperviz is made by researchers, for researchers.
+Swizz is made by researchers, for researchers.
 Thank you for helping improve it — every contribution counts!